-Up at 4:52 AM, I prepared for the trip, checked my E-mail and packed before driving to the Santa Ana Train Station.
-I left the car there until early Monday AM then bought my Metrolink Ticket to Los Angeles.
+I arose at 4:52 AM and prepared for the trip, checking my E-mail and packing before driving to the Santa Ana train station.
+I left the car there until early Monday morning, then bought my Metrolink Ticket to Los Angeles.

 Metrolink Train 603 pulled into Santa Ana on time and I boarded the Cab Car.
 As I traveled to Los Angeles, I enjoyed a Coca-Cola.
-We arrived into LAUPT at 7:12 AM and I walked out to the Bus Plaza where I found Chris Parker waiting for me.
-A couple of minutes later the bus driver loaded the bus and at 7:28 AM we proceeded to Glendale to pick up a single passenger.
-We hit the rain before Sylmar and continued up the south slope of the Grapevine.
-Chris and I talked the entire way to Bakersfield making for another nice bus ride.
+We arrived into LAUPT at 7:12 AM and I walked out to the Bus Plaza, where I found Chris Parker waiting for me.
+A couple of minutes later, the bus driver loaded the bus and at 7:28 AM, we proceeded to Glendale to pick up a single passenger.
+It started raining before Sylmar and continued up the south slope of the Grapevine.
+Chris and I talked the entire way to Bakersfield, making for another nice bus ride.
 We pulled into Bakersfield thirty minutes early.
+Our train had BNSF 4084 leading our train to Oakland.
+BNSF 4331 West passed through the station before the door was opened.

 The Bakersfield Station.